 It has been shown that attempting to breathe with your upper chest (also known as apical breathing) and lower neck muscles, can lead to structural changes that can affect your spinal column, pelvic positioning and soft tissue attachments.
 This can lead to neck, shoulder and chest tightness causing headaches, shoulder problems and back pain.

 Also, as the diaphragm contracts it pulls downwards into your intestines, which is why your belly bulges when you breathe in.
-So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date) has the adverse affect of interfering with your breath.
+So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date [Update: the core stability myth]) has the adverse affect of interfering with your breath.

 So enough with the anatomy, let's get on with the exercise, which isn't so much an exercise, but a trick to reset your breathing by letting go of the diaphragm and getting the rib cage moving more freely.
-It's all explained in this video:
+It's all explained in the video below.

 So, having got over my professional pedantry in the previous blog, this next exercise is so ubiquitous that people actually think that the Alexander Technique is about learning to sit and stand well.
 Let me say this just once, the Alexander Technique is NOT about teaching you to sit and stand well.
 Now I've got that off my chest I'll explain why we use this exercise so much.
 To be honest, it makes life easier for the teacher.
 We need to find some movement that everyone can perform that doesn't require specific training to do.
 To be sure, there are Alexander teachers that market niche towards Violin players, runners, swimmers, yoga, horse riding and other activities, but obviously not everyone performs those activities, so we need something common to everyone, vanilla Alexander if you like.
 As it happens it's a useful contrivance as we do sit and stand routinely through out our day, especially in an office environment, and how you arrive at the chair will affect how you go on and sit on it.